jcgr11/GBM-Simulations/README.md

-# Geometric Brownian Motion & Monte Carlo simulation and for simulating Stock price dynamics
+# Monte Carlo simulation for stock price dynamics using a recursive form of the Geometric Brownian Motion SDE
 * The purpose of this project is to quantify and vizualize the uncertainty and randomness inherent in stock price movement.

 ## References: